Natural Flood Management

 - The river banks along Gangbridge Lane have been restored and stabilised using willow planting to reduce run off onto the road.

-The remaining project is to restore river flow in the river as it passes the lake in St Mary Bourne.
-The parish council is hoping to work with the riparian owners, the Wessex Chalkstream & Rivers Trust, Hampshire & Isle of Wight Wildlife Trust and the Environment Agency on a project to restore the banks, improve flow and improve habitat.
-More details on the proposed project can be found here.
+The last part of the project was to restore river flow in the river as it passes the lake in St Mary Bourne.
+The parish council worked with the riparian owners, the Wessex Chalkstream & Rivers Trust, Hampshire & Isle of Wight Wildlife Trust and the Environment Agency on a project to restore the banks, improve flow and improve habitat.